titouancreach/vuejs-redux/README.md

 Simple binding between Vue and Redux.
 This allow to use multiple store if needed.
 This binding is inpired by [react-redux](https://github.com/reactjs/react-redux).
-This work in inserting a Proxy component that is able to pass down the state, existing props and bounded actions to the child component.
+This work in inserting a High Order Component that is able to pass down the state, existing props and bounded actions to the child component.

 Why you should use it: